yannoff/su-git/README.md

 # su-git

-A simple tool to handle multiple git account, using multiple SSH keys.
+A simple tool to handle multiple git accounts, using multiple SSH keys.

+## The reason

+I ran into the problem when having to collaborate on 2 distincts `github` accounts simultaneously: my own account and the one I was running for my organization.

+Here is the pitfall: each SSH key can be associated with one and **only** one account.

+Unfortunately, `git` automatically takes the default key (typically `$HOME/.ssh/id_rsa`) as granted.

+So creating a fresh new SSH key (let's say `$HOME/.ssh/id_rsa2`) and adding the corresponding public key to the repository was not enough to solve the problem.

+Indeed, what `git` lacks is an option (like `--identity` on `ssh` command) to specify which private key should be used.

+_And here comes **su-git**!_

 ## Installation